Sharatmaharjan/Notes/BCA/3rd sem/Unit 4: Inheritance & Packaging.md

    ```

 3. **Accessing Parent Class Fields**
-   - You can use `super` to access fields of the parent class, especially if they are hidden by the subclass.
+   - we can use `super` to access fields of the parent class, especially if they are hidden by the subclass.
    ```java
    class Animal {
        String name = "Animal";